 Deb Martin: Office Manager

 Deb is our Office Manager and pretty much the connective fiber that keeps the company together and working smoothly.
 After her former employer (a high end home builder in Branchburg, NJ) closed shop for good in 2012, we were fortunate to grab her.
-She brought with her a background in construction as well as efficiency, and managed to simplify our existing billing and tracking software, allowing us to collect more data with more efficiency, and with fewer people.
+She brought with her a background in construction as well as efficiency, and managed to simplify our existing billing and tracking software.
+Now, we’re able to collect more data with more efficiency (and with fewer people).
 All these years later we’re still trying to figure out how she did it.

-It appears to us that Deb would prefer hanging with her dog and the 2 men in her life: husband Steve, and son Matt, better than pretty much anything else – although we think cruising the back roads of the shore on the back of a Harley runs a close second.
+It appears to us that Deb’s favorite past time is hanging with her dog and the 2 men in her life – husband Steve, and son Matt, (although we think cruising the back roads of the shore on the back of a Harley runs a close second).